Scholarships for Broadening Participation in the Sciences 2013

 - Make sure to read the above information on eligibility.

-- Complete the forms for financial aide at www.fafsa.ed.gov.
+- Complete the forms for financial aid at www.fafsa.ed.gov.

 - Contact the KSU Office of Financial Aid www.sfa.kent.edu.